kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 <iframe border=0 frameborder=0 height=430 width=550
  src="https://twitframe.com/show?url=https://twitter.com/kymaproject/status/1029029616684552192"></iframe>

 Our [`kyma`](https://github.com/kyma-project/kyma/) repository quickly reached 500 stars on GitHub.
-We also showed up on [CNCF Landscape](https://github.com/cncf/landscape).
+We also showed up on the [CNCF Landscape](https://github.com/cncf/landscape).

 ![landscape-view](./landscape-screen.png)

 We are definitely not planning to stop at 500 stars.
-This number was growing pretty slow since last year, but it has been increasing steadily since the 1.0 release.
+This number was growing pretty slowly at first, but it has been increasing steadily since the 1.0 release.
 Remember that you can also star our project if you like it.

 <iframe src="https://ghbtns.com/github-btn.html?user=kyma-project&repo=kyma&type=star&count=true&size=large" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>